Social Media Advertising in 2023

-Each format has its own advantage.
+Each format has its advantage.
 Depending on the message you're trying to get across, you'd want to adapt your ad format accordingly.
 For example, if your ad is too complex to fit within one image, then you may want to use a video ad.

-If you had to choose one ad format with Facebook, then lead ads are the way to go.
+If you had to choose one ad format with Facebook, lead ads are the way to go.
 Lead ads are Facebook's strong suit, and they allow you to take full advantage of everything Facebook has to offer.

 Facebook owns Instagram, and so it gets to share in that elite audience targeting Facebook makes use of.
 Even though the same company owns them, Facebook and Instagram's platforms are different, which leads to a slightly different advertising system for Instagram.